twoGiants/tekton-playground/samples/memcached-operator/README.md

 ## Purpose

 This a sample implementation of a Kubernetes controller with a reconciler using the Kubebuilder framework.
-Additional tests were implemented to have a 100% test coverage.
+Additional tests were implemented to have a 100% (WIP: 79.2%) test coverage.

 ### Reconciliation Process